syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ### Suggested solution

+The recommended solution is to wait until the other installation is complete and then continue installing Syncfusion Essential Studio.
+If the installation is stuck or taking unusually long, use the steps below to end the msiexec.exe process.

 Open and kill the msiexec process in the task manager and then continue to install Syncfusion<sup style="font-size:70%">&reg;</sup>.
 If the problem is still present, restart the computer and try Syncfusion<sup style="font-size:70%">&reg;</sup> installer.

 1. Open the Windows Task Manager.